dpranke/pyjson5/README.md

 * v0.9.26 (2024-11-10)
     * [GitHub issue #82](https://github.com/dpranke/pyjson5/issues/82)
       Add support for the `strict` parameter to `load()`/`loads()`.
+    * Significantly rework the infra and the `run` script to be contemporary.
 * v0.9.25 (2024-04-12)
     * [GitHub issue #81](https://github.com/dpranke/pyjson5/issues/81)
       Explicitly specify the directory to use for the package in